UPDATE: Wednesday 8 November 2017

-We expect the roadworks to cause significant congestion on mornings and evenings.
+We expect the roadworks to cause significant congestion on mornings and evenings for approximately six months.
 Due to the surface removal, we will need to restrict traffic to a single carriageway.
 This will affect traffic in both directions throughout the works.
 Whenever possible, we will keep two lanes.

 The following roads are expected be closed to all vehicles (except buses):

 - A185 Shields Road between Heworth Roundabout and the Maiden Over public house